 The Supplemental Retirement Program was established to provide executive officers with retirement benefits supplemental to the benefits under the Pension Plan.
 The benefit provided under the Supplemental Retirement Program is intended, at age 65, to provide to participants with at least 15 years of service 55% of the average of the three highest years of base salary plus annual cash incentive compensation.
 Similar to the Pension Plan and the Pension Restoration Plan, Converted RONA Bonuses are not considered in calculating the benefits available under the Supplemental Retirement Program.
 LTIP Awards and Stock Incentives are also not considered in calculating the benefits available under the Supplemental Retirement Program.
-The benefit is subject to reduction for early retirement, less than 15 years of service, benefits under the Pension Plan, the Pension Restoration Plan and any of our non-U.S. pension plans, 50% of primary social security benefits and 100% of any similarmon-U.S. state-provided retirement benefits, and contributions to the participant's retirement income accounts under the Retirement Savings Plan and the Savings Restoration Plan.
+LTIP Awards and Stock Incentives are also not considered in calculating the benefits available under the Supplemental Retirement Program.
+LTIP Awards and Stock Incentives are also not considered in calculating the benefits available under the Supplemental Retirement Program.
+LTIP Awards and Stock Incentives are also not considered in calculating the benefits available under the Supplemental Retirement Program.
+Solve of primary social security benefits and 100% of any similarnon-U.S. state-provided retirement benefits, and contributions to the participant's retirement income accounts under the Retirement Savings Plan and the Savings Restoration Plan.
 Participants vest at age 60, or at age 55 with the consent of the Committee, and with five years of participation in the Supplemental Retirement Program, or a lesser period established by the Committee at the time they become participants.
 To receive a benefit under the Supplemental Retirement Program, however, a vested participant must have at least five years of service.
 In January 2015, the Committee closed the Supplemental Retirement Program to new participants as of July 1, 2014.

 The Defined Contribution Supplemental Retirement Program was established to provide executive officers and certain other key management employees with retirement benefits supplemental to the benefits under the Retirement Savings Plan and the Savings Restoration Plan.
 The Defined Contribution Supplemental Retirement Program was established to replace the Supplemental Retirement Program for executive officers who are designated as participants on or after July 1, 2014.
 Depending on a participant's salary grade on December 31 of each year, we provide an annual non-discretionary employer contribution of 8%, 10% or 12% of a participant's base salary, Target Incentive Bonus and General RONA Bonus that was paid during the calendar year.
-The Committee may determine to make an additional annual discretionary contribution to a designated participant's account.
-Participants vest at age 60, or at age 55 with the consent of the Committee, and with five years of participation in the Defined Contribution Supplemental Retirement Program, or a lesser period established by the Committee at the time they become participants.
+The Committee may determine to make an additional annual discretionary contribution Supplemental Retirement Program, or a lesser period established by the Committee at the time they become participants.
 To receive a benefit under the Defined Contribution Supplemental Retirement Program, however, a vested participant must have at least five years of service.
 Messrs.
 Malone and Leonti are our only Named Executive Officers who participate in the Defined Contribution Supplemental Retirement Program.